plutomi/plutomi/runbooks/adding-a-new-service.md

 Create new folder structure in services/

-if in rust, add to rust analyzer
+if in rust, add to rust analyzer TODO REMOVE

 update any secrets in secrets manager